shkrwnd/vegvisir_backend/API_CURL_COMMANDS.md

 - **Transactions are read-only**: They are automatically created when payments are completed.
 You cannot manually create, update, or delete transactions.
 - **Payments are immutable**: Once created, payments cannot be updated or deleted.
 Only the status can be changed by completing the payment.
 - **Payment Flow**: Create a payment → Complete the payment → Transaction is automatically created
+- **Cards**: Users can manage multiple debit/credit cards.
+Only one card can be set as default at a time.
+Card number is stored as last 4 digits only for security.